loopbackio/loopback-next/_SPIKE_.md

 4. Implement `getJsonSchemaRef` and `getModelSchemaRef` helpers

-5. Modify Repository `find*` method signatures to include links (navigational properties) in the description of the return type
+5. Modify Repository `find*` method signatures to include navigational properties in the description of the return type

-- Add a new generic parameter `Links` to CRUD-related Repository interfaces and implementations.
+- Add a new generic parameter `Relations` to CRUD-related Repository interfaces and implementations.
-- Modify the signature `find` and `findById` to return `T & Links` instead of `T`.
-If this requires too many explicit casts, then consider using `T & Partial<Links>` instead, assuming it improves the situation.
+- Modify the signature `find` and `findById` to return `T & Relations` instead of `T`.
+If this requires too many explicit casts, then consider using `T & Partial<Relations>` instead, assuming it improves the situation.

 6. Update `examples/todo-list` to leverage these new features:

-- Define `{Model}Links` interfaces and `{Model}WithLinks` types
+- Define `{Model}Relations` interfaces and `{Model}WithRelations` types
 - Update `{Model}Repository` implementations to use these new interfaces
 - Update repositories to include related models: overwrite `find` and `findById` methods, add a hard-coded retrieval of related models.